Should I Talk to Baby in Utero?

-By about the middle of pregnancy, your baby can probably hear you.
+By about the middle of pregnancy, baby can probably hear you.
 There’s no way for us to know for sure what he hears or doesn’t hear—after all, he’s not going to come out with a written report, and none of us remember being in utero—but scientific research suggests that babies respond to the sounds around them from about mid-pregnancy onward.

 “There’s no question that the startle response can be observed in a fetus as early as about four or five months,” says Michael P. Nageotte, MD, medical director of the MemorialCare Center for Women at Long Beach Memorial Medical Center and Miller Children’s Hospital Long Beach.
 “A loud noise can cause the baby to suddenly move, and that response becomes much more consistent as the pregnancy progresses.”

 Some scientists say that babies in the womb respond to music and voices as well.
-Many a mom has felt her baby move in response to music, and some moms, dads and scientists believe that babies can be comforted by hearing songs, voices and stories that they first heard in utero.
-So sure, why not try talking to your baby?
+Many a mom has felt baby move in response to music, and some moms, dads and scientists believe that babies can be comforted by hearing the same songs, voices and stories after birth that they first heard in utero.
+So sure, why not try talking to baby?

 Thing is, you might feel a little silly at first.
 If chatting up your own belly feels unnatural, try reading a children’s book.
 (Or the newspaper.
 Baby won’t know the difference.)
 Or sing your favorite song.
 Just don’t expect miracles.
 Despite some well-published hype years ago, there’s no good evidence to suggest that listening to music (or anything else) in utero will make your child smarter.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.

 Navigate forward to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.